 The analysis behind the infographic was rooted predominantly in direct primary research using publicly available information.
 Our analytics methodology is comprised of four basic areas: data acquisition, cleaning & validation, measurement & analysis, and also insight generation.
 We use a variety of tools, custom scripts, specialized software, and processes for our analytical projects.
-An overview of our methodology that was used in this infographic follows.
+An overview of our methodology which was used in this infographic follows.

 We wrote scripts to acquire publicly available crowdfunding campaign information.
 The first step was to acquire unique campaign URLs on Kickstarter and Indiegogo (two of the most notable rewards-based crowdfunding platforms) using crawling scripts.
 We found over 430,000 unique campaign URLs on these platforms in total.
-The second step was to acquire specific information from the campaign page using our scraping scripts to extract specific variables (e.g. campaign name, campaign goal amount, number of backers, etc.).
+The second step was to acquire specific information from the campaign page using our scraping scripts to extract specific variables (eg: campaign name, campaign goal amount, number of backers, etc).

 We initiated a data exploration step to find any irregularities, missing pieces, or ‘suspicious’ looking campaigns.
 Our goal was to minimize any possible non-legitimate campaigns (eg: test campaigns).
-As examples, we rejected campaigns that: did not have both a start and close date, did not have a campaign name, had invalid URLs, had conflicting information (e.g. had an amount pledged but with a zero backer count), etc. Campaigns that raised zero dollars were also included in the analysis.
+As examples, we rejected campaigns that: did not have both a start and close date, did not have a campaign name, had invalid urls, had conflicting information (eg: had an amount pledged but with a zero backer count), etc. Campaigns that raised zero dollars were also included in the analysis.
 It is not that uncommon to see campaigns that don’t raise any money, as lack of crowdfunding education sometimes creates false expectations.
 We also cleaned legitimate campaign data as necessary, for example, removing extra or unwanted characters in variables, which were not needed or which would impede efficient post-processing or analysis.

 Our post-processing steps involved the calculation or processing of a variety of variables, examples include:

-- Average backing: For each campaign we calculated the average backing (amount pledged divided by number of backers).
+- Average backing: for each campaign we calculated the average backing (amount pledged divided by number of backers).

-- Gender identification: Identifying the gender of a campaigner using their first name and comparing that to list of names and genders.
+- Gender identification: identifying the gender of a campaigner using their first name and comparing that to list of names and genders.

 - Currency harmonization: All dollar figures are expressed in USD and foreign currency was converted at the appropriate exchange rate (exchange rate as of ~ August 18, 2014).

-- Super categories: Although the majority of campaign categories are the same between Indiegogo and Kickstarter, it was necessary for simplicity, to create super categories to best group various categories between the two platforms.
+- Super categorization: Although the majority of campaign categories are the same between Indiegogo and Kickstarter, it was necessary for simplicity, to create super categories to best group various categories between the two platforms.
 The categories that are essentially the same between the platforms are: Dance, Theatre, Music, Comics, Art, Design, Games, Food, Photography, Technology, and Fashion.
 The following super categories were combined from various other categories:

 - Film & Video super category contains: